neacsum/mlib/source/utpp/achitecture.md

 The SUITE macro defines in effect a namespace (called _SuiteBigSuite_) and makes all tests, objects inside the namespace.

+It also defines a function GetSuiteName() inside this namespace that returns the name of the current suite.
+This function is called by the TEST macros to obtain the suite name.

 ## Fixtures ##
 In many (most) cases one needs a certain environment for executing the test and the same environment might be reused in multiple tests.
 This environment is